 Our world is fractured.
 The environment is threatened and degraded as we move away from our planet and one another.
 As humanity fragments into embattled tribes, it becomes even more important to create a safe workspace for those who can bridge the gaps between “Us” and “Them.”
 For all to flourish, it is essential to notice and nourish the vision within each person and their potential for expression and collaboration.
 Effective advocacy and activism must be pervasive through all parts of society- we look to our artists for their messages/vision, and form deeper emotional resonances/reactions beyond subjective facts.
-Public discourse has stifled many voices, and the Freehold Art Exchange is committed to counteracting silence, institutional oppression and disconnection between marginalized and fractionalized groups.
+Public discourse has stifled many voices, and the Freehold Art Exchange is committed to counteracting silence, institutional oppression and disconnection between marginalized groups.
 We vow to provide a safe and inclusive space where an artist’s inner vision can catch and spread among a supportive community of diverse perspectives.
 Artists need to speak their truths and our world needs to be able to hear them- we want to provide the conduit.

 HOW WE ACCOMPLISH THIS: